elliotwutingfeng/railrailrail/README.md

 - Preset configurations for all known stages of the MRT/LRT network, in the [TOML](https://toml.io) file format.
 - Customize every station-to-station travel time, interchange transfer time, and station dwell time, by editing the TOML config file directly.
-- Handle conditional transfers such as at JS7 Bahar Junction, or the Circle Line Extension; can be modified via TOML config files.
-- Optionally enable walking routes between nearby stations; can be modified via TOML config files.
+- Optionally enable walking routes between nearby stations.
 - Find the circuity ratio of a fastest route.
 The circuity ratio is the total distance travelled divided by the great-circle distance between origin station and destination station.
-Smaller circuity ratio implies a more direct (efficient) route.
+Smaller circuity ratio implies a more direct and efficient route.

 ## Requirements